-Tropical timber producing countries face a number of challenges in their efforts to maximize the economic benefits of sustainable forest management resulting from harvesting, processing and exporting forest products.
-International markets can be a source of considerable economic benefits, but they are also highly competitive and subject to pronounced cycles.
+Tropical countries face a number of challenges in their efforts to maximize the economic benefits of sustainable forest management resulting from harvesting, processing and trade in timber and non-timber forest products.
+International markets can be a source of considerable economic benefits, but these markets are also highly competitive and subject to pronounced cycles.
 Forest-based communities and community enterprises, and small and medium-sized enterprises, face particular challenges, for example in gaining access to information and in meeting requirements in international markets, and need guidance and tools to enable them to succeed.
+Changes in consumer demands, public policies and private sector practices in many major markets for tropical forest products require investments on the part of producers and exporters in order to ensure their continuing access to markets and competitiveness.

-ITTO has ongoing work to develop and implement a variety of tools and training programmes to help community and other tropical forest-based enterprises sustainably manage resources, increase efficiency in processing and effectively market products and services.
-Efforts to assist countries meet the CITES requirements for international trade in CITES-listed timber species have yielded conservation and economic benefits.
+ITTO has ongoing work to develop, field test and implement a variety of tools and training programmes to help community and other tropical forest-based enterprises sustainably manage resources, increase efficiency in processing and effectively market products and services.
 Improving the management and business skills of forest-based enterprises will provide incentives as well as financing for sustainable forest management.